CrossWalk: Fairness-enhanced Node Representation Learning: Applications

 \section{Applications}

 In this section, we discuss applications of our proposed reweighting strategy to enhance fairness in the result of random walk based graph algorithms, including influence maximization, node classification, and link predictions in graphs.
-In the Appendix, we consider the classical influence maximization problem based on the Independent Cascade (IC) model, and discuss the application of our reweighting method to reduce disparity of influenced individuals from various groups.
+In Section \ref{sec:appendix-classical-IM} of Supplementary Material, we consider the classical influence maximization problem based on the Independent Cascade (IC) model, and discuss the application of our reweighting method to reduce disparity of influenced individuals from various groups.

 \textbf{Influence Maximization} Having the node representations learned by CrossWalk applied to DeepWalk or Node2Vec, the most influential individuals can be found as the set of most centrally located nodes in the representation space.
 These nodes are medoids of the node representations, and can be found by minimizing the pairwise dissimilarities between nodes within a cluster and a node designated as the center of that cluster in the representation space.
 For a specific value of $k$, the set of $k$-medoids can be found as follows: